 Chocolate Whey Protein Energy Bites

-I have a basketball player that comes home ready to eat anything in site.
+I have a basketball player that comes home ready to eat anything in sight.
 Two of my chocolate whey protein energy bites help him to refuel and feel less hangry.

 Chocolate Whey Protein Powder

 The protein powder I use has 15 grams of rBGH-Free whey protein.
-That is something very hard to find!
-The protein powder also has 24 bioavailable vitamins and minerals which includes the 5-MTHFR methylated folate.
-You can find it here.
-Just 5 grams of sugar in two scoops of powder.
+That is something challenging to find!
+The protein powder also has 24 bioavailable vitamins and minerals, which includes the 5-MTHFR methylated folate—just 5 grams of sugar in two scoops of powder.
 The sugar is sourced from organic coconut palm sugar with Stevia added in as well.
 Consequently, I feel great using this chocolate whey protein powder in my energy bites.

 This recipe has the perfect amount of chocolate flavor in addition to the added benefit of healthy fats and proteins.
-Protein is great for athletes to help rebuild the muscle that is torn down during exertion.
+Protein is great for athletes to help rebuild the muscle that tears down during exertion.